Summary & Highlights

 Pros Of The ResQUp Self-Help Senior Lift

-- A portable design that allows caregivers to take anywhere in the house.
+- A portable design that allows caregivers to take it anywhere in the house.

 - Fold up design gives the product a compact design for easy storage.

-- Perfect for lifting a person to a chair or bed, as well as lowering the user to the floor.
+- Perfect for lifting a person to a chair or bed and lowering the user to the floor.

 - Ergonomic design.